 Last Modified Date: June 27, 2025

-This Privacy Policy (“Privacy Policy”) describes how Port Operations, Inc. and its subsidiaries and affiliates (collectively, “KeyPort”, “we”, “our”, or “us”), collect, store, use, disclose and otherwise process information in the course of our business, including through our websites that link to this Privacy Policy (such as, www.KPOWorldwideKeyPort.com) (the “Site”), our online Software Services (as defined below) and through other means such as our and our partner’s events, sales and marketing activities.
+This Privacy Policy (“Privacy Policy”) describes how KeyPort Operations, Inc. and its subsidiaries and affiliates (collectively, “KeyPort”, “we”, “our”, or “us”), collect, store, use, disclose and otherwise process information in the course of our business, including through our websites that link to this Privacy Policy (such as, www.KPOWorldwideKeyPort.com) (the “Site”), our online Software Services (as defined below) and through other means such as our and our partner’s events, sales and marketing activities.
 It also sets out more information about your privacy rights applicable to personal information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household, as defined by applicable privacy laws (“Personal Information”).

 By accessing and using the Site containing a link to this Privacy Policy, or by using our Service where a link to this Privacy Policy is provided, you agree to the terms and conditions of this Privacy Policy and any updates we make to it.
 If you do not agree to the terms and conditions of this Privacy Policy, then please do not provide us with your information.
 Please note, however, that if you choose to limit the information that you provide to us while using the Site, you may not be able to use or participate in certain features of the Site.